luxfi/docs/network/docs/tooling/cli-guides/node-ssh.md

 ---
-tags: [Tooling, Lux-CLI]
+tags: [Tooling, Lux CLI]
-description: This page demonstrates how to execute a SSH command on all nodes of a Cluster using the Lux-CLI.
+description: This page demonstrates how to execute a SSH command on all nodes of a Cluster using the Lux CLI.
 pagination_label: Execute a SSH command on all nodes of a Cluster.
 sidebar_label: Execute a SSH command on a Cluster
 sidebar_position: 9